CRUD Operations

 FWDataAccess.DeleteRecord(connStr, "data", "name", "bob");

-The Upsert method will insert the data if the record does not exist; otherwise, it will update the existing record
+The Upsert method inserts data if the record doesn't exist; otherwise, it updates the existing record.

 Hashtable oParms = new();